Analog and digital

 calls by converting the sounds of a person's voice into numbers and

-then sending the numbers from one place to another using radio waves.
+then sending the numbers from one place to another in the form of radio waves.

 Used this way, digital technology has many advantages.
 It's easier to